kroeke30/kroeke30.github.io/index.md

 **M.Sc.
 (Information Systems)**
 [Athabasca University](https://www.athabascau.ca/), Starting September 2023
 - Conditionally accepted for the Fall 2023 semester, pending completion of my undergraduate program.
-- Considering deferring the start date by one year and studying on a part-time basis.
+- Planning to defer the start date by one year and study on a part-time basis.

 **B.Sc.
 Major (Computer Science)**
 [University of Manitoba](https://umanitoba.ca/), Graduating May 2023